CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 - the signal is constructed by summing over the 3 tissue classes the product of the tissue probability with their corresponding intensity, and adding some random noise.
 The standard deviation of noise for the GM, WM, and CSF is 2, 2, 10 resp.;
 - some randomness is also added to the tissue class profiles but they  still remain >1% and the total at each voxel =100%, see last figure for their profile.

-There are therefore different sources of variability:
+There are therefore different sources of variability in this simulation:

 - anatomical, with edges being shifted left or right randomly;
 - intensity, with some added noise in the signal;
 - tissue class, with some added noise in the probability.

-One element is not considered here: the volume modulation by the Jacobian determinant of the spatial deformation.
-Here this term is assumed to be 1.
-Further simulation could lift this limitation and explicitly test for the effect of this weighting.

 ### Data smoothing & averaging

- The width of the Gaussian smoothing kernel is set to 8 voxels.
+ The width of the Gaussian smoothing kernel is arbitrarily set to 8 voxels here.
 For each subject,

 - the tissue probabilities are smoothed using the same Gaussian kernel.
 - the signal is smoothed using a (standard) Gaussian kernel and using the (VBQ) tissue-weighted method for the GM and WM.

 Then these signals, original and smoothed, and tissue probabilities are averaged over subjects.
 These would thus represent the group mean (smoothed) signals and tissue probabilities.

+### Limitations of the simulation

+There are 2 obvious limitations with this simulation:

+- there is no volume modulation by the Jacobian determinant of the spatial deformation.
+Here this term is assumed to be 1.
+- there is no *a priori* tissue probability maps (TPMs).
+Here we simply consider the true tissue probabilities and smooth them with a kernel twice as wide as what is used for the signal, i.e. 16 voxels, as they tend to be pretty smooth

+Further simulation could lift these limitations and explicitly test for the effect of the volume modulation and the TPMs.

+---

+## Evaluations

+### Plots

+Different versions of  signals and  tissue probabilities profiles are displayed

+- true and noisy,
+- subject individual and averaged,
+- smoothed with Gaussian kernel and tissue-weighted

 ### Discrepancy measurement